mavryk-network/mavryk-taquito/docs/michelsonmap.md

 });
 ```

-Finally, you can also pass some values you want to create the instance with and let Taquito figure out the types using the `fromLiteral` static method:
+Finally, you can also pass some values you want to create the instance with and let Webmavryk figure out the types using the `fromLiteral` static method:

 ```ts
 const newMapfromLiteral = MichelsonMap.fromLiteral({